 Do Nothing Goals

-This past August, I gave myself one job: Do nothing.
+In August 2022, I gave myself one job: Do nothing.
 My goal was to rest, rejuvenate and relax.
 I have spent so much of my life hustling and achieving that a much-needed rest was undoubtedly in order.
 And guess what happened?
 I failed.
 Miserably.
 I couldn’t do it.

 It is clear to me that rest is essential.
 In fact, rest is physiologic.
 Human beings require sleep.
 Muscles alternate between contraction and relaxation.
 Even computers need to be reset once in a while.
 So why can’t I do it?

-1. Accomplishment junkie.
+- Accomplishment junkie.
 Some of us, myself included, tie our self-worth to our productivity.
 If I am not achieving, I am not worthy of rest.
 But, of course, this is a vicious cycle that never allows you to achieve the much-needed rest.

-4. If I rest, how can I continue to tweak, modify, and perfect all the things in my life that need perfecting?
+- If I rest, how can I continue to tweak, modify, and perfect all the things in my life that need perfecting?

-5. If I rest, I will be stuck with my uncomfortable thoughts.
+- If I rest, I will be stuck with my uncomfortable thoughts.
 If I just keep moving, I won’t have to deal with the discomfort of things I don’t want to deal with.

-So which of these am I?
+So, which of these am I?
 All of them.
 I identify with every single one of these reasons for not permitting myself to rest.
 I have lived so much of my life on the go that I never learned how to allow myself to just be without doing.
 There have always been agendas, to-do lists, and tasks that needed to get done.
 How do you learn to enjoy activities that are not purpose-driven?
 How do you learn to have leisure time on purpose?

 Worthiness is an interesting topic.
 It is incredible how so many of us feel we need to earn our worthiness.
 I learned early in life that I received praise in exchange for achievement.
 That praise made me feel worthy in a way few other things could.
-And as human brains will have you believe: If a little bit is good, more is better.
-So overextension was a natural consequence.
+And as human brains will have you believe, if a little bit is good, more is better.
+So, overextension was a natural consequence.
 And with each achievement, I received a dopamine hit that allowed me to feel good about myself.
 So, of course, the idea of taking time off from achievement doesn’t sit well.
 How could it?
 But what if we could all just accept that we are already 100% worthy with nothing to prove to ourselves or anyone else?
 That might have to be a topic for a different day.

 So we have established that I crave rest and have planned for rest, but something frequently interrupts my best-laid plan.
 So, what’s the problem?
 Is there a key to achieving rest?

 As with all changes we want to make in our lives, it starts with awareness.
-I need to know rest is something that I want before I can make it a reality.
+I need to know that rest is something that I want before I can make it a reality.

 Next, I need to uncover what is standing in my way.

-• What are my thoughts about rest?
+- What are my thoughts about rest?

-• What do I think about myself if I choose rest over accomplishment?
+- What do I think about myself if I choose rest over accomplishment?

-• Can I be okay with not checking a task off of my to-do list?
+- Can I be okay with not checking a task off of my to-do list?

 Then, I need to experiment.
 I need to give myself the space and time to rest and observe what happens.
 What happens when I sit down to relax?
 Where does my mind go?
 How long does it take before I pick up my phone to check my email or social media?
 How long does it take me to feel exhausted and want to fall asleep?